Net Metering

 How do you read what excess electricity my system produces?

-Connexus Energy will install a bi-directional meter that will measure and record the energy you consume and the excess you export to the grid, on two separate registers.
+Connexus will install a bi-directional meter that will measure and record the energy you consume and the excess you export to the grid, on two separate registers.
 Once a month we will read these registers remotely, and use those readings to calculate your bill.

 Do I need a production meter?